A Career Exploration Program for First-year Students

-- Students will work with the Career Services Office to identify a Career Connections mentor to shadow and will complete a minimum of a 1/2 day (most assignments will be a full work day) at their work site.
+- Students will work with the Center for Career Development to identify a Career Connectionsmentor to shadow and will complete a minimum of a 1/2 day (most assignments will be a full work day) at their work site.

 - Students will attend a pre-shadowing preparation seminar prior to the day(s) of shadowing.
 The seminar will included assistance with:

 - Making the initial contact with the mentor and arranging a schedule for the site visit.